AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates

-Using propositions, predicates can be represented as static methods, receiving a number of strongly-typed inputs and returning propositions.
+Predicates can be represented using static methods, receiving a number of strongly-typed input arguments and returning propositions.

 Note that, as of C# 14, one can add static extension methods to the type `System.Linq.Expressions.Expression`.